KINFOO/why-code-with-ldt/README.md

 * I am not entering this debate
 * If your read this, you are interested in IDE
-* We try to keep light
+* We try to keep it light
 * We do not aim convert editor users

 # LDT among IDEs